|

 work with the litigation counsel.
 The Federal Circuit stated in the

-Seagate holding mentioned above that "relying on
+Seagate (rev'd on other grounds) holding mentioned above that "relying on

 opinion counsel’s work product does not waive work product immunity with